 We have completed our assurance engagement to report on the compilation of pro forma financial information (the "Pro Forma Financial Information") of Elia System Operator SA/NV ("Elia" or the "Company").
-The Pro Forma Financial Information consists of the pro forma statement of financial position as at 31 December 2017, the pro forma statement of profit or loss for the twelve month period ended 31 December 2017, and related notes as set out on pages 103-114 of the prospectus issued by the Company for the offering of EUR 300,000,000 1.50 per cent.
-Notes due 2028 (the "Prospectus").
-The applicable criteria (the "Applicable Criteria") on the basis of which the directors of Elia have compiled the Pro Forma Financial Information are specified in Annex II of the European Commission Regulation No. 809/2004 of 29 April 2004 (the "Prospectus Regulation") and are described in Note 1 'Basis of Preparation' of the Pro Forma Financial Information.
+The Pro Forma Financial Information consists of the pro forma statement of financial position as at 31 December 2017, the pro forma statement of profit or loss for the twelve month period ended 31 December 2017, and related notes as set out on pages 126-137 of the prospectus issued by the Company in relation to its $\epsilon$ 5,000,000,000 Euro Medium Term Note Programme (the "Prospectus").
+The applicable criteria (the "Applicable Criteria") on the basis of which the directors of Elia have compiled the Pro Forma Financial Information are specified in Annex II of the European Commission Regulation No. 809/2004 of 29 April 2004 (the "Prospectus Regulation") and are described in Note 1 "Basis of Preparation" of the Pro Forma Financial Information.

-The Pro Forma Financial Information has been compiled by the directors of Elia to illustrate the impact of the acquisition of 20% of the shares of Eurogrid International CVBA (the "Transaction"), set out in section Unaudited Pro Forma Financial Information on pages 103-114 of the Prospectus, on the Company's financial position as at 31 December 2017 and its financial performance for the twelve month period ended 31 December 2017 as if the Transaction had taken place at 1 January 2017.
+The Pro Forma Financial Information has been compiled by the directors of Elia to illustrate the impact of the acquisition of 20% of the shares of Eurogrid International CVBA (the "Transaction"), set out in section Unaudited Pro Forma Financial Information on pages 126-137 of the Prospectus, on the Company's financial position as at 31 December 2017 and its financial performance for the twelve month period ended 31 December 2017 as if the Transaction had taken place at 1 January 2017.
 As part of this process, information about the Company's financial position and financial performance has been extracted by the directors of Elia from the Company's consolidated financial statements as at and for the twelve month period ended 31 December 2017, on which an audit report has been published.